Empirical-org-Archive/Quill-Writer/README.md

 (note: this process should be temporary until a build tool is implemented)

-## Best Practices

-(should potentially be in a project style-guide wiki)

-* Use 'controller as' syntax.
-Alias controllers: `SomethingCoolCtrl as somethingCool`
-* Use `ui-router` for routing/states.
-* Organize scripts by features - users, home, lobby, etc.
-* Put common components in a `common` or `components` directories - directives, services, etc.
-* Create a module for each feature/component, and import dependencies as sub modules.
-  * Do not create global modules - `var app = angular.module('app', [])` <-- don't do this
-* Prefer `ctrl as...` syntax instead of using `$scope` whenever possible.
-* Don't worry about using array syntax for controller dependencies, `ng-min` will take care of that.

 ## Todo

 In addition to the current issues.